-Their beard oil in particular will give you a lot for your dollar compared to the widely popular Level Rose.
-It’s actually cheaper by more than 5 dollars which is a huge difference considering the contents of these two products.
+It’s actually cheaper by more than 5 dollars, which is a huge difference considering the contents of these two products.

 Leven Rose uses organic jojoba and argan oil while Blades Grim went in a different direction using apricot kernel and avocado oils plus vitamin E!